inveniosoftware/docs-invenio-rdm/docs/develop/topics/service.md

         return Configs
 ```

-In addition, a proxy is setup to access the current service:
+In addition, a proxy is set up to access the current service:

 ```python
 # proxies.py